-The way you pour this one, you get a blue hue along the bottom, and above that is green from the orange juice mixing with the blue curacao.
+The way you pour this one, you get a blue hue along the bottom.
+Above that is green from the orange juice mixing with the blue curacao.

 You can serve it like that, and let your guests stir it.
 When they do, the drink will lose the blue at the bottom, and the green becomes more emerald.